Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Causal Validity under Marginalisation

-Continuing the above example with graph $U_1 \rightarrow N^* \; \substack{\leftarrow\\ \rightarrow} \; N^y \leftarrow U_2$: Assume $N^*$ is a treatment process indicating start of treatment and $N^y$ a disease process, e.g. indicating a cardiovascular event.
-Then $U_1$ might be a process that affects the availability of the treatment but nothing else, e.g.\ indicating a shortage in the pharmacy; $U_2$ might relate to events that affect the disease process but not the availability of, or decision to start, treatment, e.g.\ a change at the job.
-If we are interested in the effect of, say, early versus late start of treatment on cardiovascular problems, we want to be able to ignore $U_1$ and $U_2$.
-Then, assuming the local independencies implied by the $\delta$-separations in the graph hold, and that $G$ is causally valid, Proposition \ref{pro:omitU} tells us that the reduced system $N^* \; \substack{\leftarrow\\ \rightarrow}\; N^y$ is also causally valid and the likelihood ratio is identified without information on $(U_1,U_2)$.
-Hence we can identify the desired causal effect by re-weighting according to \eqref{eq:tdWeight} using the $\calf^{N^*,N^y}$--intensity of $N^*$ ignoring $(U_1,U_2)$.
+Continuing the above example with graph $U^1 \rightarrow N^* \; \substack{\leftarrow\\ \rightarrow} \; N^y \leftarrow U^2$: Assume $N^*$ is a process indicating start of treatment and $N^y$ a disease process, e.g. indicating a cardiovascular event.
+Then $U^1$ might be a process that affecting the availability of the treatment but nothing else, e.g.\ a shortage in the pharmacy; $U^2$ might relate to events that affect the disease process but not the availability of, or decision to start, treatment, e.g.\ a change at the job.
+If we are interested in the effect of, say, early versus late start of treatment on cardiovascular problems, we wish to ignore $U^1$ and $U^2$.
+Then, assuming the local independencies implied by the $\delta$-separations in the graph hold, and that $G$ is causally valid, Theorem \ref{theorem:omitU} tells us that the reduced system $N^* \; \substack{\leftarrow\\ \rightarrow}\; N^y$ is also causally valid and the likelihood-ratio is identified without information on $(U^1,U^2)$.
+Hence we can identify the desired causal effect by re-weighting according to \eqref{eq:tdWeight} using the $\calf^{N^*,N^y}$--intensity of $N^*$ ignoring $(U^1,U^2)$.